 Restitution points arise from a statutory right in Romania (as further explained in note 12) and consequently, are not considered to be a financial asset under IAS 32 Financial Instruments: Presentation.
 These points do not fall within the scope of any specific IFRS.
-Up till 2018, the directors considered the characteristics of the restitution points and concluded that the most relevant accounting treatment accords with IFRS 9 Financial Instruments.
-During 2019, the directors performed a reassessment of the restitution points under the EU adopted IFRS framework and concluded that such an asset would not pass the SPPI test under IFRS 9 in view of the existence of a potential option which would allow the Company to opt for the application of the full par amount of the Restitution Points to auction for property in lieu of cash.
+The directors performed a reassessment of the restitution points under the EU adopted IFRS framework and concluded that such an asset would not pass the SPPI test under IFRS 9 in view of the existence of a potential option which would allow the Company to opt for the application of the full par amount of the Restitution Points to auction for property in lieu of cash.
 Following their reassessment, the directors are of the view that IAS 16 provides specific guidance on compensation for the impairment of property, plant and equipment.
-On the premise to assevent that creates a right for the Company to assert a claim has occurred, the entity recognises a receivable for the compensation when it has an unconditional contractual right to receive the compensation, in this case through holding the Restitution Points.
+On the premise that a loss event that creates a right for the Company to assert a claim has occurred, the entity recognises a receivable for the compensation when it has an unconditional contractual right to receive the compensation, in this case through holding the Restitution Points.
 Under this classification, the initial and subsequent measurement of the Restitution Points remain unchanged.
 The Company, therefore, continues to account for the restitution points as follows: